priyankasujit/apnacollegeDemo/README.md

 # apnacollegeDemo
-This is my first repository
+This is my first repository.
+Author- Priyanka Raut